Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 Human moderators are proficient in incorporating the context and their domain knowledge when regulating posts, but they risk introducing potential biases in decision-making \cite{pan2022comparing}.
-In contrast, automated moderators make decisions based on objective, pre-defined criteria \cite{ozanne2022shall}, but they may be unable to account for some relevant context.
-Thus, we posit that users will perceive the flag review process conducted by an automated bot as more consistent than a review conducted by a human or an unknown moderator and thus hypothesize: \begin{quote} \emph{H4-1: Providing a moderator's identity as a bot compared to when it is unknown or human in a flagging mechanism will increase users' perceptions of consistency in the flag review process.} \end{quote}
+In contrast, automated moderators make decisions based on objective, pre-defined criteria \cite{ozanne2022shall}, even though they may be unable to account for some relevant context.
+Thus, we hypothesize: \begin{quote} \emph{H4-1: Providing a moderator's identity as a bot compared to when it is unknown or human in a flagging mechanism will increase users' perceptions of consistency in the flag review process.} \end{quote}

 Transparency in content moderation fosters a meaningful understanding of the moderation processes and improves accountability~\cite{suzor2019we}.
 Lack of information about the moderator type may lead users to speculate about who reviews their flagged posts, thereby reducing transparency about the process \cite{myers2018censored,suzor2019lawless}.
-Therefore, we hypothesize that providing information about whether a human or a bot would review the flag can improve the perceived transparency of the flagging system compared to withholding such information. \begin{quote} \emph{H4-2: Providing a moderator's identity as a human or bot compared to when it is unknown in a flagging mechanism will increase users' perceptions of transparency in the flag review process.} \end{quote}
+Therefore, we hypothesize: \begin{quote} \emph{H4-2: Providing a moderator's identity as a human or bot compared to when it is unknown in a flagging mechanism will increase users' perceptions of transparency in the flag review process.} \end{quote}

 Prior studies have shown that users perceive decisions made by human moderators, such as expert juries, to be more legitimate than those made by AI \cite{pan2022comparing}.
 Additionally, users prefer expressing their opinions to human moderators during the appeal process since they believe that humans are more likely to examine their opinions with empathy and compassion \cite{yurrita2023disentangling}.
-Therefore, we hypothesize that in the context of flagging interactions, users would feel they have a greater voice when a human moderator is involved in the review process instead of an automated moderator or an unknown source. \begin{quote} \emph{H4-3: Providing a moderator's identity as a human compared to when it is unknown or a bot in a flagging mechanism will increase users' perceptions of voice in the flag review process.} \end{quote}
+We thus hypothesize: \begin{quote} \emph{H4-3: Providing a moderator's identity as a human compared to when it is unknown or a bot in a flagging mechanism will increase users' perceptions of voice in the flag review process.} \end{quote}

+\textbf{Operationalization} \\ Following the other flagging prompts, we included a thank you message to users for their flagging action in our survey, optionally accompanied by moderator information.
+Specifically, each participant saw one of the following messages: